int128/datadog-actions-metrics/README.md

   - e.g. `github.actions.job.conclusion.success_total`
   - e.g. `github.actions.job.conclusion.failure_total`
 - `github.actions.job.queued_duration_second`
-  - Time from a job is created to started (gauge)
 - `github.actions.job.queued_duration_second.distribution`
-  - Time from a job is created to started (distribution)
+  - Time from a job is created to started (gauge or distribution)
 - `github.actions.job.duration_second`
-  - Time from a job is started to completed (gauge)
 - `github.actions.job.duration_second.distribution`
-  - Time from a job is started to completed (distribution)
+  - Time from a job is started to completed (gauge or distribution)
+- `github.actions.job.start_time_from_workflow_start_second`
 - `github.actions.job.start_time_from_workflow_start_second.distribution`
-  - Time from the workflow run is started until a job is started (distribution)
+  - Time from the workflow run is started until a job is started (gauge or distribution)
 - `github.actions.job.lost_communication_with_server_error_total`
   - Count of "lost communication with the server" errors of self-hosted runners.
     See the issue [#444](https://github.com/int128/datadog-actions-metrics/issues/444) for details